ABID066/TheBrain/MERN learning/Full-Stack  Devlelopment/BackEnd Development/Introduction.md

 }
 ```

-- by adding this line - `"dev": "nodemon index.js"` after 5 lines, it will run the back-end with a single command.
+- by adding this line - (`, "dev": "nodemon index.js" `) after 5 lines, it will run the back-end with a single command.
 - And that is `npm run dev`